GPUBuffer

 • buffer_offset (int) – the buffer offset in bytes.
 Must be at least as large as the offset specified in map().
 The default is the offset of the mapped range.

-• copy (boool) – whether a copy of the data is given.
+• copy (bool) – whether a copy of the data is given.
 Default True.
 If False, the returned memoryview represents the mapped data directly, and is released when the buffer is unmapped.
 WARNING: views of the returned data (e.g. memoryview objects or numpy arrays) can still be used after the base memory is released, which can result in corrupted data and segfaults.
 Therefore, when setting copy to False, make very sure the memory is not accessed after the buffer is unmapped.

 Also see GPUBuffer.write_mapped(), GPUQueue.read_buffer() and GPUQueue.write_buffer().